gohugoio/hugo/content/en/getting-started/configuration-markup.md

 ## AsciiDoc

-This is the default configuration for the AsciiDoc Markdown renderer:
+This is the default configuration for the AsciiDoc renderer:

 {{< code-toggle config=markup.asciidocExt />}}